tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   Last but not least, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately reencrypted later (so we cannot "unpack" it using traditional approaches).
 These properties make difficult for direct dynamic/static analysis and for concolic execution.

   [^fn1]: As far as we know, all current binary code deobfuscation approaches are operational.
 As a direct result of Rice's theorem, learning general programs simply from *input/output* is a well-known undecidable problem.
-Even for much more restricted contexts, static analysis is proven to be NP-hard for smartly obfuscated programs[^ct1,^ct2]
+Even for much more restricted contexts, static analysis is [proven to be NP-hard](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.35.2337) for [smartly obfuscated](https://www.cs.ucsb.edu/~chris/research/doc/acsac07_limits.pdf) programs.

 #### REVEN - a very short introduction